SECURE THE JOB YOU WANT & EXCEL

 In the event you are undecided about whether to accept a job offer, ask for up to one week to think it over.
 Before committing, you may want to request to meet the person you will be reporting to.
 Even after you have done all your homework and due diligence, the decision to accept a job offer still requires a certain leap of faith and courage on your part.
 You have to trust your instincts and judgment when you have done everything you can to make a well-informed decision.

 Some organizations will ask you to sign the bottom of their job offer letter to acknowledge that you are accepting the position.
-For more senior jobs, you also may be asked to sign an employment contract that includes a confidentiality clause, a non-compete clause restricting your ability to work at a competing company in the future, and a termination clause covering the severance you are to receive in the event you are fired or laid-off.
-As you should do before committing to any legal agreement, ask a lawyer to look over the contract before you sign it so you fully understand its contents and the extent to which any restrictions are in fact enforceable.
+For more senior jobs, you also may be asked to sign an employment contract that includes a confidentiality clause, an arbitration clause that requires both parties to resort to arbitration instead of the courts in the event of any disputes, a non-compete clause restricting your ability to work at a competing company in the future, and a termination clause covering the severance you are to receive in the event you are fired or laid-off.
+As you should do before committing to any legal agreement, ask a lawyer to look over the contract before you sign it so you fully understand its contents and the extent to which any restrictions are in fact enforceable or legally binding.